isiut/cnvrt/README.md

 # cnvrt

 A CLI tool for converting units built with Rust
+(WORK IN PROGRESS)